MPC in the Wild

 Contributed talks

 We will solicit contributed talks on topics related to the project.
-Submissions will be handled as part of the TPMPC submission process, details to be announced.
+Submissions will be handled as part of the TPMPC submission process, please refer to the TPMPC website for more details.
+The submission deadline is 2 March 2026 (AoE).

 Internships